natlogica/hundred-days/r1-log.md

 ### R1D89
 Capturing data from a file, storing it in a variable and converting that data to be used for calculations and for display.

+### R1D90
+Calculating averages based on the collected swim times.